Top 10 Coolest Jobs in the Music Industry

 When an artist or band is planning an appearance or coordinating a whole tour, a booking agent is one of the most important individuals on that team.
 An artist manager can’t always handle the whole pie themselves, and that’s why a booking agent is so important when coordinating these events.
 They’re responsible for reaching out to venue owners, scheduling the dates (especially if it’s a multi-stop tour), times, number of personnel needed, security, and much more.
 It’s a full-time responsibility and booking agents have proven their value time and again.

 How to Get Started: While a college degree isn’t required to get started, it helps to have some sort of connection to the music industry.
 Whether that be musician friends, or befriending the owner of a local venue, aspiring booking agents can dip their toes into the field slowly and work from there.
 Simply ascertain what an artist would need for their performance and research which venues will deliver.
+To learn more about booking a tour, check out our article on How to Book a Tour.

 Spreading the art-form in schools and communities can be just as fulfilling as the fame and fortune side of things.
 By becoming a music teacher, you’ll help guide bright-eyed newcomers on the best ways to perfect their sound.
-If you took music lessons when you were young and are familiar with what’s expected from your students, this could be an ideal career for you.
+If you took music lessons when you were young and are familiar with what’s expected from your students, this could be an ideal career in music for you.

-How to Get Started: One way to become a music teacher is to reach out to your local community and seek out students for private lessons.
+How to Get Started: One way to become a private music teacher is to reach out to your local community and seek out students for private lessons.
 It could be difficult if you don’t have some sort of reputation or resume attached, but you would be able to make your own hours and be a self-starter.
 Alternatively, you could apply for a job at a reputable children's music academy or after school program.
 You would typically be paid an hourly rate, but you're guaranteed a steady supply of students.
 Additionally, being skilled in multiple instruments will give you an advantage.

 How to Get Started: There’s no one way to get involved with a music festival, but you can always start by volunteering, or just asking!
 Check out festival websites and look up career opportunities, or ask how you can help put on a great show.
 With dynamic events like these, they often need as many hands helping as possible.

-You don’t need any prior music experience at all to still appreciate the artform!
+You don’t need any prior music experience at all to still appreciate the art-form!
 Despite how prevalent that podcasting and online streaming have become, radio stations are still just as important for breaking out new artists and keeping local interest alive.
 If you have the right personality and voice, a radio DJ could be the perfect calling for your outgoing personality.
-Radio DJs are the ones who introduce new music, interview artists when they’re in town for shows, and keep people sane on their commutes home from work.
+Radio DJs are the ones who introduce new music, interview music artists when they’re in town for shows, and keep people sane on their commutes home from work.

 How to Get Started: The best way to start your Radio DJ path is to get into the radio station as soon as possible.
 Whether that’s through your college radio station, or as an intern at a local station, get in the door as quickly as possible and prove your metal.

-A&R stands for Artists & Repertoire, and is basically the talent scout or headhunter division of a record label.
+A&R stands for Artists & Repertoire, and is basically the talent scout or headhunter division of record companies.
 They’re responsible for seeking out new talent that would fit into the record label’s roster of stars.
 This Coordinator is probably one of the most networked individuals in the industry, as it requires hard work and hustle.

 How to Get Started: Now, this is one music career where a college degree would benefit.
 Many employers would be looking for someone with a Communications-type degree, or Business and Marketing.
 Another important tip is that prospective A&R Coordinators shouldn’t wait for experience to show up to them, but rather build their own experience by making opportunities happen.